 “My heart is really in this,” Big Plume said.
 “I read something that explained that what you’re remembered for is what you’ve done for others, not for yourself; I don’t think there is a better way to be remembered than by serving others, whether that is bringing them a smile or giving them a fun day.”

 Vanessa Stiffarm was all smiles throughout the day!

-Soar is the second of five planned Indigenous youth programs for 2018 and was created in part by a generous donation from Mel Benson to the Calgary Stampede Foundation.
+Robot Day was the third of five planned Indigenous Youth Program days for 2018 and was created in part by a generous donation from Mel Benson to the Calgary Stampede Foundation.
 Benson is president of Mel E. Benson Management Services Inc. an international consulting firm working in various countries with a focus on First Nations/Corporate negotiations, and is a member of Beaver Lake Cree Nation, located in northeastern Alberta.
 He is a member of several charitable organizations and prides himself on being active in his community.